hadronized/blog/lifetimes_and_self_borrowing.md

 }
 ```

-If we do this, we have a problem.
+We have a problem if we do this.
 Even though the type is correct, we cannot correctly implement `Audio::new`.
 Let’s try:

 ```rust
 impl<'a> Audio<'a> {